193 total views, 0 views today

 I can think of Large Lawns, Golf Course, Driving Ranges, Sod Farms, Crop Fields, Public Parks

-Unless your so fortunate to own your own property and can keep the grass mowed your likely left with seeking the use of someone elses Property.
+Unless your so fortunate to own your own property and can keep the grass mowed your likely left with seeking the use of someone Property.

-Sod Farms perhaps present the best option for any group looking to Launch and fly Sailplanes.
-Care needs to be taken to mark any stakes/ spikes that are driven into the ground and any carnage from your activities including such things as cigerette butts and gum wrappers need to be removed.
+Sod Farms perhaps present the best option for any one looking to Launch and fly Sailplanes.
+Care needs to be taken to mark any stakes/ spikes that are driven into the ground and any carnage from your activities including such things as cigarette butts and gum wrappers need to be removed.
 No purchaser of sod is interested in debris in their new lawn and reel mowers used by Sod Companies cannot work their way thru steel and other debris left behind

 Golf course even If you could access them are not ideal as they are usually well treed and have narrow grass strips.